lee850220/1052-NSYSU_UNIX/hw3/pa3assignment/README.txt

 	 you would expect, but I\'ve tested it and this one works.)
 Line 10:   echo "You cannot pick that up."
 Line 11:else

+Lines 12-??:
 		At this point we know that the player has asked to pick up a valid object that really is in the room.
 There are just a few things to deal with (in any order):
-	   Lines 12-??: Move the file.
+		1) Move the file.
-	                If it is life/preserver or floppy/disk, then also move the corresponding paired file.
+		2) If it is life/preserver or floppy/disk, then also move the corresponding paired file.
-			If it is the towel, then set the same variable that line 3 sets.
+		3) If it is the towel, then set the same variable that line 3 sets.
-                        Print "You pick up the ____"
+        4) Print "You pick up the ____"
 				Where ____ is the file name.
-Line ??+1:endif
+Line ??+1: endif

 Line ??+2: empty line